opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 vector.
 That is, if the vector contains four elements, it means that :math:`k_3=0` .
 The distortion coefficients do not depend on the scene viewed.
 Thus, they also belong to the intrinsic camera parameters.
-*And they remain the same regardless of the captured image resolution.*??why italics??
+And they remain the same regardless of the captured image resolution.
-If, for example, a camera has been calibrated on images of :math:`320
-\times 240` resolution, absolutely the same distortion coefficients can be used for images of
-:math:`640 \times 480` resolution from the same camera while :math:`f_x`,
+If, for example, a camera has been calibrated on images of ``320 x 240`` resolution, absolutely the same distortion coefficients can be used for ``640 x 480`` images from the same camera while :math:`f_x`,
 :math:`f_y`,
 :math:`c_x`, and